zackdu35/workshop-eval-students/README.md

 ### Exercise 2

-Add a new type of product : VideoGame, type of product which has a sprecific property : "platform".
+Add a new type of product : *VideoGame*, type of product which has a sprecific property : *platform*.

 Add 3 new products in the store :